Search by Keyword

 "MARTHA MY DEAR"

 (John Lennon – Paul McCartney)

-The topic for songs recorded by The Beatles in their earlier career were quite predictable...love.
-They would be as creative as they could think of with this subject, such as professing their love to someone ("All My Loving"), the heartbreak of being dumped by someone ("Yesterday"), replacing one love interest with another ("Another Girl"), encouraging a friend to rekindle his relationsship with a former love interest ("She Loves You"), and even threatening a friend about stealing his love interest from him ("You're Going To Lose That Girl").
+The topic of songs recorded by The Beatles earlier in their career was quite predictable...love.
+They would be as creative as they could think of with this subject, such as professing their love to someone ("All My Loving"), the heartbreak of being dumped by someone ("Yesterday"), replacing one love interest with another ("Another Girl"), encouraging a friend to rekindle his relationship with a former love interest ("She Loves You"), and even threatening to steal a love interest from someone ("You're Going To Lose That Girl").
 These are only a few examples but, nonetheless, the general subject of "love" permeated their early catalog.

 As their songwriting matured, however, the door to subject matters used in their compositions was thrown completely open.
 Songs about novelists (“Paperback Writer”), marijuana (“Got To Get You Into My Life”), Eastern spiritual beliefs (“Within You Without You”), murderers (“Maxwell's Silver Hammer”) and even songs about nothing at all (“I Am The Walrus”) were becoming commonplace on Beatles records as time progressed.

 So would it be strange for Paul McCartney to write a song addressed to his three-year-old sheepdog?
 I think not!